-Having a second set of eyes helps not only to catch simple grammar and spelling mistakes, but also to make sure your submission reads smoothly and makes sense overall.
-Ask a friend to read through your essay, and invite them to make suggestions or ask questions if anything seems unclear.
+Having a second set of eyes helps not only to catch simple spelling and grammar mistakes, but also to make sure your submission reads smoothly and makes sense overall.
+Ask a friend to read through your essay and invite them to make suggestions or ask questions if anything seems unclear.

 Stay within the essay guidelines.